- Finding and leveraging the right technology is crucial.

 Marketing technology is exploding all around us.
 This trend is already evidenced in the Chief Marketing Technologist Blog’s annual martech infographic.
 According to the blog, the martech landscape grew from 350 marketing technology solutions five years ago to 6,829 solutions today.
 That’s a 19X increase.

-If you aren’t using technology to power your micro-influencer marketing campaigns then you need to rethink your approach.
+If you aren’t using technology to scale your SEO and power your micro-influencer marketing campaigns then you need to rethink your approach.

 2. Look to the Middle